data-integrations/wrangler/docs/directives/flatten.md

 # Flatten

-The `flatten` directive separates the elements in a repeated field into individual records.
+The FLATTEN directive separates the elements in a repeated field into individual records.

 ## Syntax